Solitary (TV series): Episode 3: To Eat or Not to Eat

-The Test requires players to estimate when three hours elapsed, using a variety of items including a deck of cards, an hourglass timed for 12 seconds (though players were not aware of this length), dice, a paddle ball, and a pitcher of water.
-The winner is not only given a prime rib dinner as a reward but also immune from taking part in the next treatment.
+The Test requires players to estimate when three hours elapsed, using a variety of items including a deck of cards, an hourglass timed for 12 seconds (dinner as a reward but also immune from taking part in the next treatment.
 Since the players have already gone through a long amount of time of lack of food, for the treatment the guests have to eat and consume large quantities of food in two minutes.
 If the player fails a round, they would be given a penalty round which consists of eating a second portion plus any food that was not eaten during the round.
 If a guest vomits, the player is forced to quit the treatment.